wp-plugins/tinymce-comment-field/readme.txt

 This plugin switches the comment field from a poor one into a rich WYSIWYG editor, using the internal TinyMCE Editor bundled with WordPress.

 **Additional Features:**

-* **Full control: Enable or disable the TinyMCE comment-field on certain post-types, pages, posts or mobile devices
+* **Full control** Enable or disable the TinyMCE comment-field on certain post-types, pages, posts or mobile devices
-* **Fully customizable: Font-style, font-layout, font-color, font-size, background-color
+* **Fully customizable** Font-style, font-layout, font-color, font-size, background-color
-* **Text direction: Left to right or right to left
+* **Text direction** Left to right or right to left
-* **Enable or disable Shortcodes
+* Enable or disable Shortcodes

 == Installation ==